-Composition of Zonal Councils
+Composition of Zonal Councils-

-In the light of the vision of Pandit Nehru, five Zonal Councils were set up under the States Re-organisation Act, 1956.
+Five Zonal Councils were set up under the States Reorganisation Act, 1956.
 The present composition of each of these Zonal Councils is as under:

-- The Northern Zonal Council, comprising the States of Haryana, Himachal Pradesh, Jammu & Kashmir(presently UTs of J&K and Ladakh), Punjab, Rajasthan, National Capital Territory of Delhi and Union Territory of Chandigarh - The Central Zonal Council, comprising the States of Chhattisgarh, Uttarakhand, Uttar Pradesh, and Madhya Pradesh - The Eastern Zonal Council, comprising the States of Bihar, Jharkhand, Orissa, Sikkim, and West Bengal - The Western Zonal Council, comprising the States of Goa, Gujarat, Maharashtra and the Union Territories of Daman & Diu and Dadra & Nagar Haveli - The Southern Zonal Council, comprising the States of Andhra Pradesh, Telangana, Karnataka, Kerala, Tamil Nadu and the Union Territory of Puducherry.

-The North Eastern States i.e. (i) Assam (ii) Arunachal Pradesh (iii) Manipur (iv) Tripura (v) Mizoram (vi) Meghalaya and (vii) Nagaland are not included in the Zonal Councils and their special problems are looked after by the North Eastern Council, set up under the North Eastern Council Act, 1972.
-The State of Sikkim has also been included in the North Eastern Council vide North Eastern Council (Amendment) Act, 2002.
+- The Northern Zonal Council, comprising the States of Haryana, Himachal Pradesh, Jammu & Kashmir(presently UTs of J&K and Ladakh), Punjab, Rajasthan, National Capital Territory of Delhi and Union Territory of Chandigarh.
+Its Head Ouarters is New Delhi. - The Central Zonal Council, comprising the States of Chhattisgarh, Uttarakhand, Uttar Pradesh, and Madhya Pradesh.
+Its Head Quarters is Allahabad(now known as Prayagraj). - The Eastern Zonal Council, comprising the States of Bihar, Jharkhand, Orissa, Sikkim, and West Bengal.
+Its Head Quarters is Kolkata. - The Western Zonal Council, comprising the States of Goa, Gujarat, Maharashtra and the Union Territories of Daman & Diu and Dadra & Nagar Haveli.
+Its Head Quarters is Mumbai. - The Southern Zonal Council, comprising the States of Andhra Pradesh, Telangana, Karnataka, Kerala, Tamil Nadu and the Union Territory of Puducherry.
+Its Head Quarters is Chennai. - The North Eastern States i.e. (i) Assam (ii) Arunachal Pradesh (iii) Manipur (iv) Tripura (v) Mizoram (vi) Meghalaya and (vii) Nagaland are not included in the Zonal Councils and their special problems are looked after by the North Eastern Council, set up under the North Eastern Council Act, 1972.
+Its Head Quarters is Shillong. - The State of Sikkim has also been included in the North Eastern Council vide North Eastern Council (Amendment) Act, 2002. - The union territories of Andaman and Nicobar Islands and Lakshadweep are not members of any of the Zonal Councils.
+However, they are presently special invitees to the Southern Zonal Council.